-Today’s order fulfillment operations may have inventory located in countless spots along the supply chain: in the warehouse or DC, on trucks in transit, on the store shelves or in the stockroom, etc. Ensuring that all of that inventory is appropriately accounted for and reflected in the stock ledger is critical to running a successful operation.
+Today’s order fulfilment operations may have inventory located in countless spots along the supply chain: in the warehouse or DC, on trucks in transit, on the store shelves or in the stockroom, etc. Ensuring that all of that inventory is appropriately accounted for and reflected in the stock ledger is critical to running a successful operation.

 Having RFID in place means you can seamlessly collect data from various read-points, wherever the status of an item changes.
 This makes an EPCIS repository effectively the ‘Single Point of Truth’ (SPoT) about the actual situation of stock in the company (or even across enterprises) and the ideal starting point for corresponding analytics.
 To take a closer look into different options of insights and smart analytics utilizing data from EPCIS I have teamed up with my colleague Dennis Muller who works as a Business Intelligence Specialist and Data Analyst for Nedap Retail.